Skip to content

 print(f"Skipping malformed row: {row}")

-For more Python debugging strategies, see Python IndexError: list index out of range and Python SyntaxError: invalid syntax.
+For more Python debugging strategies, see Python IndexError: list index out of range, which is the index-based equivalent of this unpacking error.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.